tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 3. Once you’ve completed the form, click **Create** to finish.

-#### Business Unit Configuration
+#### Configuring a Business Unit

 A business unit links the provider configuration created in the previous section with your PayU Enterprise API credentials, enabling transaction processing on your Salesforce Commerce Cloud (SFCC) site.

-Follow these steps:
+Follow these steps to configure the business unit:

 1. In the <a href="https://control.paymentsos.com/login" target="_blank">PayU Enterprise Control Panel</a>, select the **TEST** or **LIVE** environment at the top.
 Then go to **Settings > Business Units** and click on **Create Business Unit**.

-2. Fill out the following information to create the business unit:
+2. Fill out the following information:

 | Field                         | Description |
 |-------------------------------|-------------|